Dean of Students

-Dean Sealing will teach Federal Income Tax during the Fall 2011 semester, and in the Spring 2012 semester he will teach Conflict of Laws.
+Dean Sealing taught Federal Income Tax during the Fall 2013 semester, and in the Spring 2014 semester he taught Conflicts.
+Selected Recent PublicationsArticles

 - “Waiting on the World to Change: Humanizing Legal Education by Addressing the Challenges of the Millennial Generation” (current work in progress).